-Average days on market for condos and townhouses in Almaden:
+Average days on market for condos and townhouses:

-The residential real estate market in San Jose’s Almaden Valley area is a mixed market, with varying degrees of market heat depending on which segment you’re interested in.
-Limited inventory persists, with stronger inventory in housing than in the condo market.
-Buyers are facing plenty of competition, and it’s still a hot seller’s market.
+The residential real estate market in San Jose’s Almaden Valley area is strongly in the seller’s advantage.
+That said, it’s a mixed market with varying degrees of market heat depending on which segment you’re interested in.
+Limited inventory persists, with more inventory in housing than in the condo market.
+Buyers are facing heavy competition for the best homes and it’s still a hot seller’s market.

 What impacts home values in Almaden?

 The Almaden Valley real estate market conditions are impacted by a number of factors.
 Some of the micro markets are based on school districts or particular schools – homes with San Jose Unified (and Leland vs Pioneer High), those with Campbell Union High School District (Leigh or Branham High), and a sliver with Los Gatos Saratoga Union High School District (Los Gatos High).
 Other factors are the pricing tier, homes with a view, golf course homes, or any number of other criteria (with or without pools, single story versus two or multi level stories etc.).
 Almaden is fairly spread out and some areas are downright rural and remote.

 It is not wise to compare properties in the the zip code but which are really mountain properties with those within a couple of blocks of schools, parks, and shopping.
 Whenever the whole zip code is being analyzed, it’s helpful, but it may not apply to your particular neighborhood or home (or the one you want to purchase).
 They will all have different “market conditions”.

 Currently, extremely low inventory may still be an impacted by the pandemic, but we can’t know the exact cause or where the market is heading until we get there.